Donrwalsh/donrwalsh.github.io/NOTES.md

 Working on some linked list exercises this morning and took another crack at the homepage copy.

+### 12/4/25

+I discovered that I am 2 versions behind on Mathjax.
+[Version 3](https://docs.mathjax.org/en/latest/upgrading/v2.html) is a full rewrite (meaning it isn't backwards compatible) and [Version 4](https://docs.mathjax.org/en/latest/upgrading/v3.html) has some fancy table decorations that I want to use for exercise 10.3-1.
+Upgrading looks to be no small task, so I'm going to park the idea for now and potentially swing back around later to do it.
+I'd need to pretty much vet every single solution and I'm pretty pleased with how v2.75 performs right now so I'm not looking to switch just yet.

+Chatting with an old colleague, I made a version of my resume that's data-focused.
+Didn't require much changes, but I'm also listening to feedback on it so I may make some more adjustments here soon.

+### 12/5/25

+Not much exciting to report.
+Chatting with some recruiters and doing initial tech screens.
+I'm getting a little tired of linked lists though, might pivot to hash tables soon.

 ## TODO:

 - [ ] Front page image is too large.
 Didn't load once for me, awkwardly.